JYChen18/MeshProcess/README.md

 ...
 |_ qwertyu
 ```
-The guidance for some popular datasets, e.g. objaverse, are provided in `dataset`.
+The download guidance for some popular datasets, e.g. objaverse, are also provided in `src/dataset`.

-3. Run scipts.
+3. Run scipts for `example_data`.
 ```
-# use config in src/configs/main.yml
-python src/scripts/process.py -c main
+# processing meshes
+python src/script/process.py task=main

+# remove processed results and only leave raw.obj
+python src/script/process.py task=clean

 ```

+## TODO

+1. Get xml for MuJoCo
+2. Get valid object pose on a table from MuJoCo
+3. GPU-based partial point clouds rendering
+4. (Potential) Reduce part number of the CoACD output
+5.

+## Known issues
+1. The simplified mesh would be a little bit larger than the original mesh.

 ## Acknowledgement